 I will not allow Joshua and Richard to toss me out into the street!
 Rachel took a big shuddering breath, gulping back the sobs racking her body.
 She couldn’t seem to stop crying.
 All of the misery that she had used drugs and alcohol to dam up came flooding out and she hyperventilated.
 What if she couldn’t fix this?
 She had failed miserably at fixing her marriage.

 Rachel went to the closet and pulled out her stash of alcohol.
 Just one little drink to help her calm down was all she needed.
 Rachel was about to unscrew the cap when she thought, isn’t this what started the whole mess with Nicole?
-Alcohol was too unpredictable.
-One or two drinks helped her relax.
+Drinking alcohol could be a slippery slope, but one or two drinks would help her relax.

 The problem was that Rachel rarely ever stopped at one or two drinks.
 More often than not, her alcohol induced mellow mood curdled.
 Then her thoughts would turn against her, and become relentless reminders of her failings and shortcomings.

 She would awake the next afternoon or evening hung over with a hazy memory and a pervasive sense of dread.
 Images of the previous day would slowly come to her in a disjoined jumble of reckless acts or someone would angrily confront her over some supposed comments that she only dimly recalled having made.